Editors Note: This article was originally published on 09/05/18 and has been completely revamped and updated for accuracy and comprehensiveness.

 Regular maintenance doesn’t need to be a huge chore!
 By following the simple tips below, you’ll be able to keep your windows in great shape.

 For wooden frames, with a damp cloth, you can quickly and easily remove dust and dirt.

 Make sure your cloth isn’t too wet.
 Otherwise, you can cause the wooden frames to rot.

-If you have vinyl or aluminum frames then you will want to use a mild detergent to clean them.
+If you have vinyl or aluminum frames, then you will want to use warm water and mild soap or mild detergent to clean them.

 Additionally, use a glass cleaner to leave your windows looking crystal clear.

-Once every three months you need to conduct an inspection of your windows.
-This helps you catch any potential issues before they become more severe.
+Once every three months, you need to inspect your windows.
+You will catch any potential issues before they become more severe.

 If you have double-paned windows, you also need to check the panes for signs of moisture.
-If you see any, this means that the seal needs to be replaced.
+If you see any, this means that the weather stripping needs to be replaced.